Hiimus/veggie-time/README.md

 - [jQuery](https://jquery.com/) a JavaScript library.
 - [Materializecss](https://materializecss.com/) for a quick page structure, components and colours.
 - [Font Awesome](https://fontawesome.com/) as a provider of icons.
+- [Google Fonts](https://fonts.google.com/) as a provider of fonts.

 ## Languages: